Reviews You Can Rely On

 Comfort

 Gone are the days of painfully breaking in heavy leather boots.
 Whether you're setting out on a lengthy thru-hike or making your way down a local trail, a comfy pair of boots is the first step.
 The Salomon X Ultra Mid 5 is comfortable for a midweight boot and feels great from day one, requiring no break-in period, as is the Merrell Moab 3 Mid.
 We love the fit and feel of the leather upper on the Hoka models like the Kaha 3 and the Anacapa 2 Mid, though they took a few hikes to break them in so that the leather was adequately pliable.
-The lightest models, such as the Lone Peak All WTHR Mid 2, are unbelievably comfortable on firm trails and paved paths.
-However, the weight savings derived from a thinner sole means that foot comfort is compromised while on uneven and rocky terrain.
+Thicker Italian-made boots like the Zamberlan 996 Vioz GTX tend to start with anatomically shaped uppers, which minimizes break-in requirements for those with typical, average feet — but you should still expect several hikes before the leather adjusts to your foot, elevating comfort over time.
+The lightest models, such as the Lone Peak Hiker 3, are unbelievably comfortable on firm trails and paved paths.
+However, the weight savings derived from a thinner, flexy sole means that foot comfort is compromised while on uneven and rocky terrain.

 We noted three primary attributes when considering comfort: